• Valuations are impossible, subjective, can’t be decided by government (skip to article)

 The site premium depends on where a plot is, what sort of planning permission it has and how big it is, plus or minus a few external factors (like being next to a mobile phone mast), that's all.
 And HM Land Registry, the Valuation Office Agency and local planning departments already hold 99% of this information.

-All generic 3-bed semi detached houses would be allocated to Council Tax Band; the tax thereon in the zero baseline area would be close to £nil (by definition) and the tax on Band D homes in Area Such-and-such would be £6,000 a year (or a percentage thereof) and no back chat.
+All generic 3-bed semi detached houses would be allocated to Council Tax Band D the tax on Band D homes in the zero baseline area would be close to £nil (by definition) and the tax on Band D homes in Area Such-and-such would be £6,000 a year (or a percentage thereof) and no back chat.
 The tax is the same for a semi which is in tip-top condition with brand new kitchen and conservatory as it is for one in the same area with no central heating and an outside toilet.

 3. "There will be endless appeals, the tax will cost more to collect that it raises."